Interview with BIS

-How did BIS Training Solutions come into being?
+How did BIS Safety Software come into being?

 Our business began ten years ago, as a company offering classroom-based leadership training.
 One of our big clients had hundreds of locations across Canada; as a result, I was on the road an average of 23 days each month traveling and training.

 It didn’t take long to realize if I kept up that pace, our two young children would grow up barely seeing their father, and my wife would likely burn out raising them alone while running our office full-time.
 We pondered potential solutions, and found a viable one offering our leadership training online.
 When we presented the idea to our clients, they agreed that online training was the way of the future, and gave us support and funding to help develop a basic online software solution.

 Our business continued to progress along nicely until 2008, when the recession hit.
 We soon discovered the hard way that training budgets for soft skills like leadership training were often the first to be cut when times got tough.
 We needed to adapt, and fast!